Anxiety Expression

 How common are these disorders?

-• Behavioral—You may actively avoid people, places, and circumstances that could cause anxiety.
+• Behavioral: You may actively avoid people, places, and circumstances that could cause anxiety.
 You might also notice drastic changes in your sleep patterns and eating habits.

-Characterized by the persistent fear of social situations, particularly those with exposure to unfamiliar people or involving performance.
+• Social anxiety disorder (SAD).
+Social anxiety disorder is characterized by the persistent fear of social situations, particularly those with exposure to unfamiliar people or involving performance.

-Differences: Men and women
+Men vs. women

-According to a 2021 study, men and women can experience anxiety symptoms differently and anxiety disorders in general.
-Outside of social anxiety disorder—which occurs equally across genders—women were significantly more likely to develop anxiety disorders.
+According to a 2021 study, men and women can experience anxiety symptoms and anxiety disorders in general differently.
+Outside of social anxiety disorder — which occurs equally across genders — women are significantly more likely to develop anxiety disorders.
 For example, women are more than twice as likely to experience panic disorders than men, along with associated symptoms of breathing difficulties, agoraphobia, and comorbid anxiety disorders.
-Another study reported that lifetime prevalence rates for anxiety disorders are 30.5% for females and 19.2% for males.
-While men and women often experience similar anxiety symptoms, the data shows that women generally face a greater burden from the disorder and are more likely to be diagnosed with another mental health condition besides anxiety.

 Getty/Vadym Pastukh

-According to the Centers for Disease Control (CDC), approximately 5.8 million (9.4%) of the children in the United States have problems with anxiety.
+According to the Centers for Disease Control (CDC), approximately 5.8 million (9.4%) of children in the United States have problems with anxiety.
 The CDC said roughly one in three of those kids also experience another mental health condition, with 37.9% having behavioral issues and 20.3% having depression.
+Young children typically do not have the ability to identify and express their emotional concerns, so physical symptoms are the most common presentation of anxiety.

 Recognizing symptoms of anxiety in children can be an important first step in helping support your child and following with mental health guidance from a professional.
-If your child has trouble processing their feelings of worry and fear, they may frequently complain of stomachaches, headaches, or other types of pain without another apparent cause.
+If your child has trouble processing their worry and fear, they may frequently complain of stomachaches, headaches, or other types of pain without another apparent cause.
 They may be constantly worried, clingy toward caregivers, have trouble sleeping, throw tantrums, exhibit trouble in school, or be overly self-conscious.

 A recent study shows that some professions are more stressful, emotionally demanding, and anxiety-inducing than others.
 Careers such as paramedics, teachers, police, firefighters, social workers, customer service and call center workers, correctional officers, and air traffic controllers are some of the most physically and psychologically demanding occupations.
 Many people in these positions often express low job satisfaction.